-A: During electric staining process, the eStain® 2.0 Graphite Electrode will absorb ions from anode pad while lose carbon composition, which will change the conductivity of the graphite electrode, thereby affecting the staining results.
-For best staining results, after 100 uses, the worn eStain® 2.0 Graphite Electrode should be replaced by a new one; the graphite electrode should also be replaced when staining performance is significantly reduced.
+A: During the electric staining process, the eStain® 2.0 Graphite Electrode will absorb ions from the anode pad while losing carbon composition, which will change the conductivity of the graphite electrode, thereby affecting the staining results.
+For best staining results, after 100 uses, the worn eStain® 2.0 Graphite Electrode should be replaced with a new one; the graphite electrode should also be replaced when staining performance is significantly reduced.

 A: The eStain® 2.0 Protein Staining System is designed to work with multiple homemade or precast mini polycrylamide gels, including Tris-Glycine, Bis-Tris, Tris-Acetate and Tris-Tricine gels, etc. For specially formulated gels, optimization of the staining time may be needed for best results.

-A: Using eStain® 2.0 Protein Staining System, one piece of gel can be stained for each run.
+A: Using eStain® 2.0 Protein Staining System, one gel can be stained for each run.

 A: The eStain® 2.0 System utilizes Coomassie blue dye R-250 and G-250 as staining reagents.
 They have similar detection sensitivity down to dozens of ng per protein band.

 A: Yes.
 It is compatible with mass spectrometry and 2D electrophoresis just like conventional Coommassie blue staining methods.

 A: No. To ensure optimum Western blot results, unstained gels should be used.

 A: Yes.
 However, the staining time needs to be optimized.
 For example, 6 -7 minutes are needed to stain a 0.75 mm mini gel and 8-9 minutes are needed to stain a 1.5 mm mini gel.